Luke Spencer: Luke and Fluke

 On March 30, 2015, Luke escapes Shadybrook with the inadvertent help of Franco and Nina Clay.
-His family soon hears he escaped.
-They figure out he left to locate his long-lost older sister Patricia Spencer because she is the only one who knows what is causing his mental break.
+They figure out he left to locate his long-lost older sister Patricia Spencer because she is the only one who knows what is causing his mental breakdown.
 He finds her in a convalescent home in Pennsylvania and gags her so she won't reveal anything.
-Later he also holds hostage Tracy, Lulu and Bobbie when they show up at the convalescent home in search of Luke, but Tracy manages to break through his dark persona with words of love and Luke returns to normal.
+Later, he also holds Tracy, Lulu and Bobbie hostage when they show up at the convalescent home in search of Luke, but Tracy manages to break through his dark persona with words of love and Luke returns to normal.
 He has a tearful and emotional reunion with both of his sisters, but when some police arrive at the home, he escapes again, not being able to bear the guilt of everything he has done.

 On April 1, 2015, he runs away to his old childhood home on Elm Street in order to remember what happened there that caused his breakdown, with Tracy, Lulu, Bobbie and Patricia chasing after him.
-While there he remembers on April 1, 1963 (the show's premiere date), he accidentally caused his mother Lena's death, and then he killed his father by bludgeoning him with a bat.
-His father, Tim Spencer, was an abusive husband and father.
-Luke was trying to stand up to him after years of abuse and lost control, causing the incident.
+While there he remembers on April 1, 1963 (which was the show's premiere date), he accidentally caused his mother Lena's death, and then he killed his father by bludgeoning him with a bat.
+His father, Tim Spencer, was an abusive patriarch and Luke was trying to stand up to him after years of abuse and lost control, causing the incident.
 Patricia confirms the story and reveals she buried their father's body in the house's attic with Bill Eckert's help and then sold the house to him in order to protect Luke.
 Luke finally breaks down in tears after remembering, has an emotional farewell with his family.
 Dante Falconeri, Lulu's husband, arrives to arrest him.
 He escorts Luke out and has him sent to a medical facility to treat his illness.